Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 • dyspnea,

-• in the future, if the child could survive without correction of defects:
+• in the future, if the child was able to survive without correction of the defects:

 • there is a delay in physical development,